KungumapriyaaMKP/InfosysSpringboard/README.md

 Kungumapriyaa : Guys do we have to present today? what did sir told yesterday I coudn't attend the meet as I was out of station

 Sir said 2 teams to present Group 1 & 5.

+Kungumapriyaa : Our final milestone is on wednesday from 3.30 pm to 6.30 pm